-- Always review the Safety Data Sheet (SDS) before using any hazardous material in the laboratory. - Students should dispense acids from smaller bottles to limit spills and fumes. - Use lab mats and or plastic trays when dispensing acids to contain acid spills and drips. - Dispense acids, especially hydrochloric, nitric and acetic acids, in an operating fume hood. - During lab, set the acid bottle in a central dispensing location and have students bring a graduated cylinder or test tube to the dispensing area.
-This will help to minimize spills and accidents as well as limiting the amount of acid being transported back to the lab bench. - Instruct students to only remove the amount of acid needed for the experiment from the reagent bottle.
-Chemicals are never added back to the reagent bottle. - Have acid spill clean-up materials readily available whenever acids are used.

-• Acids are corrosive and will eat through most fabrics, resulting in small holes in clothing.
+- Students should dispense acids from smaller bottles to limit spills and fumes. - Use lab mats and or plastic trays when dispensing acids to contain acid spills and drips. - Dispense acids, especially hydrochloric, nitric, and acetic acids, in an operating fume hood. - During lab, set the acid bottle in a central dispensing location and have students bring a graduated cylinder or test tube to the dispensing area.
+This will help to minimize spills and accidents and will limit the amount of acid that is transported back to the lab bench. - Instruct students to remove only the amount of acid needed for the experiment from the reagent bottle.
+Chemicals are never added back to the reagent bottle. - Have acid spill clean-up materials readily available whenever acids are used. - Attach a test tube to the reagent bottle to store the pipet for dispensing an acid. - Acids are corrosive and will eat through most fabrics, resulting in small holes in clothing.
 This process does not occur instantly but rather over several hours and may not become apparent until the clothes are washed.
 Always wear a chemical-resistant apron or laboratory coat when working with acids.